surniaulula/wpsso-breadcrumbs/readme.txt

 == Screenshots ==

-01. WPSSO BC settings page includes options to select the kind of breadcrumbs for each post type (media, post, page, and custom post types).
+01. WPSSO BC settings page includes options to select the type of breadcrumbs for each post type (media, post, page, and custom post types).

 == Changelog ==